mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/demo-bank.md

 ## Deployment on GKE with custom and private images

-In some cases you may want to only deploy container images coming from your own private GCR, for example if you have whitelisted container registries on your GKE cluster with [Binary Authorization]({{< ref "/posts/2020/11/binauthz.md" >}}).
+In some cases you may need to only deploy container images coming from your own private GCR, for example if you have your GKE cluster leveraging [Binary Authorization]({{< ref "/posts/2020/11/binauthz.md" >}}).

 ```
 publicGcrRepo=gcr.io/bank-of-anthos